Qigong

 A large amount of research supports the psychological and physiological benefits of Qigong:

-Tania has completed her Practitioner Training Level 2 with Qigong Master Simon Blow.
+Tania has completed her Practitioner Training Level 2 as well as training for Liu He Gong (6 Unity Qigong) and Liu Zi Jue (6 Healing Sounds Qigong) with Qigong Master Simon Blow.